-The NM25C040 is a 4096-bit serial interface CMOS EEPROM with a SPI compatible serial interface.
-The NM25C040 is designed for data storage in applications requiring both nonvolatile memory and in-system data updates.
+The NM25C020 is a 2048-bit CMOS EEPROM with a SPI compatible serial interface.
+The NM25C020 is designed for data storage in applications requiring both nonvolatile memory and in-system data updates.
 This EEPROM is well suited for applications using the 68HC11 series of microcontrollers that support the SPI interface for high speed communication with peripheral devices via a serial bus to reduce pin count.
-The NM25C040 is implemented in National Semiconductor's floating gate CMOS process that provides superior endurance and data retention
+The NM25C020 is implemented in National Semiconductor's floating gate CMOS process that provides superior

-The serial data transmission of this device requires four signal lines to control the device operation: Chip Select (\overline{CS}) , Clock (SCK), Serial Data In (SI), and Serial Data Out (SO).
+The serial data transmission of this device requires four signal lines to control the device operation: Chip Select (CS), Clock (SCK), Serial Data In (SI), and Serial Data Out (SO).
 All programming cycles are completely self-timed and do not require an erase before WRITE.

 BLOCK WRITE protection is provided by programming the STATUS REGISTER with one of four levels of write protection.
-Additionally separate write enable and write disable instructions are provided for data protection.
+Additionally, separate write enable and write disable instructions are provided for data protection.

 Hardware data protection is provided by the \overline{WP} pin to protect against accidental data changes.
-The \overline{HOLD} pin allows the serial communications to be suspended without resetting the serial sequence.
+The \overline{HOLD} pin allows the serial communication to be suspended without resetting the serial sequence.